 Master of Science in Threat and Response Management

-Emergency Management Capstone Process
+Masters in Emergency Management Capstone Process

 As a culminating experience, Master of Science in Threat and Response Management students put into practice the knowledge and skills they have learned during their coursework by completing a capstone project.
 The project is a degree requirement and is completed during the last three quarters of their program.
 Program staff support these efforts by curating a portfolio of projects with capstone sponsors which include industry partners, governmental agencies, and program graduates.
 The program also facilitates matching students to projects based on skills and interest and helps assign scientific advisors to provide guidance and mentorship.